trinodb/trino/testing/trino-benchmark-driver/README.md

 # CLI Arguments

-The `presto-benchmark-driver` program contains many CLI arguments to control which suites and queries to run, the number of warm-up runs and the number of measurement runs.
+The `trino-benchmark-driver` program contains many CLI arguments to control which suites and queries to run, the number of warm-up runs and the number of measurement runs.
 All of the command line arguments can be seen with the `--help` option.